EviePalaiochorinou/eviepalaiochorinou/README.md

 # Hello 👋 My name is Evie.

-I am a Back End Software Engineer.
-I studied at Makers Academy, a 16-week, highly selective, full-time coding bootcamp.
-Before that, I worked as a teacher and later I had a couple of technical roles, the last one being an in-house IT Support Engineer.
+I am a Backend Software Engineer.
+I currently work in one of the world's leading sports betting companies as a Java Developer, with decent DevOps and infrastructure exposure.
+I studied at Makers Academy in London, a 16-week, highly selective, full-time coding bootcamp.
+Before that, I worked as an in-house IT Support Engineer.
 Software development combines some of my strongest aspects as a person, such as organisation, attention to detail, and problem solving.

 Find out more here: